Sansar Gyaan Pathshala School

 Before our school was built most of the local girls did not attend any school.
 Many parents believed that education was wasted on girls because their ‘purpose’ was to get married and have children.
 Having female children was even seen as a burden, and women and girls were not highly valued.

 We are very proud and happy to witness the growth and success at the school and community with just the empowerment work we have already done.
 We no longer need to maintain the one girl for every boy rule, as parents are now happy and comfortable with sending their girls to the school.
-Our attendance is currently about equal boys to girls.
 Our girls are more attentive, achieve higher grades and are more goal oriented because they understand and appreciate their opportunity to attend school, and feel the need to prove themselves able.
 They are more independent and self assured, and are already changing community attitudes.
-Our boys are educated as well about the importance of gender equality, preventing sexual harassment issues and addressing sensitive topics such as (rape culture).

-Our girls have become highly respected in the school community as leaders and mentors, and all of the girls who have graduated from Sansar Gyaan Pathshala are continuing on with their education at a nearby inter college.
-This collage previously did not accept girls, but because of the impact Sansar Gyaan Pathshala has had on the larger community and the quality education the girls receive there, they have been accepted.
+Our girls have become highly respected in the school community, and many of the girls who have graduated from Sansar Gyaan Pathshala are continuing on with their education at a nearby inter college.
+This college previously did not accept girls, but because of the impact Sansar Gyaan Pathshala has had on the larger community and the quality education the girls receive there, they have been accepted.

 Families are proud and grateful that their children attend the school, and there’s been a notable shift in values along with education, particularly a sense of pride and respect for themselves, the community and the world around them.
 This transition is noticed in monthly parent-teacher meetings and when visiting the children’s homes.
 Educating one child has a larger effect than just that child, it educates the whole family.
 Indian culture in these rural villages is all about openness and sharing.
 Families are closely connected and with less distractions than in the city (few electronics, children stay home in the evenings, etc.) they share and talk about everything the children learn at school, thus the education the children receive is spread within the community.
 Community support for the school and the children is very strong.
 Everyone has each other’s back, and the school provide a central point for this, bridging people together regardless of social status, religion, gender etc. In this way our goal of fostering inclusion has been quite successful.